Analytic properties of Stretch maps and geodesic laminations: Abstract

 \section{Abstract}

-In a 1995 preprint, William Thurston outlined a Teichm\"uller theory for hyperbolic surfaces based on maps between surfaces which minimize the Lipschitz constant.
-In this paper we continue the analytic investigation into best Lipschitz maps which we began in \cite{daskal-uhlen1}.
-In the spirit of the construction of infinity harmonic functions, we obtain best Lipschitz maps $u$ as limits of minimizers of Schatten-von Neumann integrals in a fixed homotopy class of maps between two hyperbolic surfaces.
-We construct Lie algebra valued dual functions which minimize a dual Schatten von-Neumann integral and limit on a Lie algebra valued function $v$ of bounded variation with least gradient properties.
-The main result of the paper is that the support of the measure which is a derivative of $v$ lies on the canonical geodesic lamination constructed by Thurston \cite{thurston} and further studied by Gueritaud-Kassel \cite{kassel}.
-In the sequel paper \cite{daskal-uhlen2} we will use these results to investigate the dependence on the hyperbolic structures and construct a variety of transverse measures.
-This should provide information about the geometry and make contact with results of the Thurston school.
+In a 1998 preprint (cf. \cite{thurston}), Bill Thurston outlined a Teichm\"uller theory for hyperbolic surfaces based on maps between surfaces which minimize the Lipschitz constant (minimum stretch or best Lipschitz maps).
+In this paper we continue the analytic investigation which we began in \cite{daskal-uhlen1}.
+In the spirit of the construction of infinity-harmonic functions, we produce best Lipschitz maps $u$ as limits $p \rightarrow \infty$ of minimizers of $p$-Schatten integrals ($p$-Schatten harmonic maps) in a fixed homotopy class between hyperbolic surfaces.
+We address existence and regularity of $p$-Schatten harmonic maps with the latter, due to higher degeneracies, being significantly harder than for ordinary $p$-harmonic maps.
+Moreover, we construct Lie algebra valued dual functions which minimize a dual ($1/p+1/q=1$) $q$-Schatten integral and limit as $q \rightarrow 1$ to a locally defined, Lie algebra valued function $v$ of bounded variation.
+One of the main results of the paper is the surprising fact that the support of the measure $dv$ (the derivative of $v$) lies on the canonical geodesic lamination constructed by Thurston \cite{thurston} and further studied by Gueritaud-Kassel \cite{kassel}.
+In the sequel paper \cite{daskal-uhlen2} we will show how these Lie algebra valued measures induce a transverse measure on the canonical lamination and relate to other aspects of Thurston theory.